devopsgroup-io/catapult/README.md

 ## Supported Software ##

-Catapult currently supports the following software:
+Catapult supports the following software:

 * Any website without a database dependancy built in PHP
 * CodeIgniter 2.x